emma-k-alexandra/WMATA.swift/README.md

 # WMATA.swift

-WMATA.swift is a Swift interface to the [Washington Metropolitan Area Transit Authority API](https://developer.wmata.com).
+WMATA.swift is a Swift interface to the [Washington Metropolitan Area Transit Authority API][wmata].

 ## Contents